rogeliosandoval/Udundi-Coding-Challenge/README.md

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/typescript/typescript-original.svg" width="60px;"/>
 <br>
 <br>
 A simple coding challenge that involved mocking up a web page that was provided using HTML, CSS, and Javascript.
+The main focus was the animation.
 <br>
 <br>
 <b>Reference:</b>